tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 * Country ontology (made by me): Describes the demographics, economics, and geography of a country.
 * CHEMINF ontology: The chemical information ontology (cheminf) describes information entities about chemical entities.
 It provides qualitative and quantitative attributes to richly describe chemicals.

+The ontologies are available in the directory [ontologies](rag/data-ontology/ontologies).

 ## GPT models
 As in the other experiment, the RAG process is performed through an **assistant agent**.
 Assistants can call OpenAI’s models with specific instructions to tune their personality and capabilities and can also access multiple tools in parallel, like the File Search tool.
 The **File Search tool** augments the Assistant with knowledge from outside its model, such as proprietary product information or documents provided by your users.